The Tahoe to Yosemite Trail

 Or through them.
 It's up to you.

 And then you have me.
-If you find you have questions, if the guide does not quite tell you all of what you need to know, or you just want someone to bounce your ideas and plans off of, you can always hit me up and I will give you my best answer.
+If you have questions, if the guide does not quite tell you all of what you need to know, or you just want someone to bounce your ideas and plans off of, you can always hit me up and I will give you my best answer.

 The trails I have not walked have likely been hiked by one of the members, or you.
-They've hundreds of legs that are walking now and have walked centuries of miles on and off the trails.
+We've hundreds of legs that are walking now and have walked centuries of miles on and off the trails.

 When I confront an issue I cannot unwind myself I call upon the collective experience of the members.